-Jared Manse’s PhD in molecular microbiology of medicine wasn’t going to help this client.
-Nor was Steve Shredl’s experience with state and national class actions.
-Their client just wanted her family not to be unjustly thrown out onto the street.
+Steve Shredl’s experience with state and national class actions wasn't going to help this client.
+His client just wanted her family not to be unjustly thrown out onto the street.

-As volunteer attorneys, they were able to negotiate with the property owner’s attorney to secure an agreeable resolution, including most of her deposit and more time to find a new home.
+As a volunteer attorney, he was able to negotiate with the property owner’s attorney to secure an agreeable resolution, including most of her deposit and more time to find a new home.

 Both attorneys say due credit must be given to Mike Nepple for his supervision and guidance during the entire process.

-For their pro bono efforts, Jared and Steve have been named Volunteer Lawyers of the Month by the Bar Association of Metropolitan St. Louis’s Pro Bono Challenge.
+For their pro bono efforts, Steve has been named Volunteer Lawyers of the Month by the Bar Association of Metropolitan St. Louis’s Pro Bono Challenge.
 Read the whole story from this month’s issue of the St. Louis Lawyer.